wesleysatelis/GOES-16-image-analysis-for-biomass-burning-detection/README.md

-# GOES 16 image analysis for biomass burning detection
+# GOES-16 image analysis for biomass burning detection

 This is the source code used for image processing and analysis of NOAA's meteorological satellite GOES-16, used during my undergrad project at the University of Campinas/SP.